 For example, if you pay a ransomware developer for the safe return of your files, you might be funding further attacks on other victims.
 This is counter-productive to the security-minded culture of the business environment.
 Instead, it’s better to take preventative measures such as implementing data backup and disaster recovery, as well as identifying threats before they have a chance to become a problem.
 If you are ever struck by a ransomware attack, it’s better to reach out to an IT provider before committing to any payments to hackers.
 It’s better to try just about any alternative before investing in something that isn’t even a guaranteed fix.

-To improve network security and enable preventative solutions, reach out to Michell Consulting Group.
+To improve network security and enable preventative solutions, reach out to COMPANYNAME.
 Our trained and trusted technicians will work toward ensuring your network is airtight.
-To learn more, reach out to us at 305-592-5620.
+To learn more, reach out to us at PHONENUMBER.